 Original Medicare.
 You would pay the Part A and Part B Coinsuranceand Deductible [glossary].

 - You can join anytime the plan is accepting new members.

 - You can leave anytime and return to Original Medicare.

 - You can either get your Medicare prescription drug coverage from the plan (if offered), or you can join a

 Another type of Medicare Cost Plan only provides coverage for Part B services.
 These plans never include Part D. Part A services are covered through Original Medicare.
 These plans are either sponsored by employer or union group health plans or offered by companies that don't provide Part A services.

 For more information about Medicare Cost Plans, contact the plans you're interested in.

 Demonstrations and pilot programs, (also called “research studies”) are special projects that test improvements in Medicare coverage, payment, and quality of care.
 They usually operate only for a limited time for a specific group of people and/or are offered only in specific areas.
 Check with the demonstration or pilot program for more information about how it works.
 To find out about current Medicare demonstrations and pilot programs, call us at 1-800-MEDICARE.

 Programs of All-Inclusive Care for the Elderly (PACE)

-PACE (Program of All-inclusive Care for the Elderly) is a Medicare/Medicaid program.
-PACE helps people meet health care needs in the community.
+PACE (Program of All-inclusive Care for the Elderly) is a Medicare/Medicaid program that helps people meet health care needs in community.